RFA Wave Master

 15 December 1944 sailed the Tyne and joined convoy TBC8 arriving at Falmouth on 17 December 1944

-25 December 1944 sailed Falmouth in convoy UC050A to New York arriving on 4 January 1945 the convoy also contained EMPIRE PALADIN (later RFA WAVE COMMANDER)
+25 December 1944 sailed Falmouth in escorted convoy UC050A to New York arriving on 4 January 1945 the convoy also contained EMPIRE PALADIN (later RFA WAVE COMMANDER)

-18 January 1945 sailed New York in convoy CU055 to Thames Haven arriving on 29 January 1945 the convoy also contained EMPIRE PALADIN (later RFA WAVE COMMANDER)
+18 January 1945 sailed New York in escorted convoy CU055 to Thames Haven arriving on 29 January 1945 the convoy also contained EMPIRE PALADIN (later RFA WAVE COMMANDER)

-6 February 1945 sailed Southend in convoy UC055B to Baltimore arriving on 19 February 1945
+6 February 1945 sailed Southend in escorted convoy UC055B to Baltimore arriving on 19 February 1945

-21 March 1945 sailed Avonmouth in convoy UC061A to New York arriving 1 April 1945 also containing EMPIRE PROTECTOR (later RFA WAVE PROTECTOR)
+21 March 1945 sailed Avonmouth in escorted convoy UC061A to New York arriving 1 April 1945 also containing EMPIRE PROTECTOR (later RFA WAVE PROTECTOR)

 15 May 1945 sailed Baltimore independently to Philadelphia arriving the next day and then onto New York arriving on 18 May 1945